Colorado man reined in for drunken horseback riding

 "This is pretty unusual," Huff said.
 "It's probably the first time in department history that we have pulled someone over for driving under the influence while on a horse."

-Schumacher was arrested on misdemeanor charges of animal cruelty, prohibited use of weapons and reckless endangerment, as well as drunken horseback riding, which is a traffic infraction.
+Schumacher was arrested on misdemeanour charges of animal cruelty, prohibited use of weapons and reckless endangerment, as well as drunken horseback riding, which is a traffic infraction.

 He has yet to be formally charged by prosecutors, Huff said, and is due in court October 31.